NC4Lab/omniroute_windows_ws/data/assets/projection_images/README.md

+# (Windows) Omniroute ROS Controller Setup and Usage

+## Overview

+This repository contains the Windows-side control workspace for the Omniroute maze.
+It provides the projection and tracking components and connects to the Ubuntu ROS Noetic system to deliver visual stimuli and exchange experiment-state messages during behavioral sessions.

-# Affinity Designer Setup for Projection Images
+## Affinity Designer Setup for Projection Images

-This guide will walk you through the steps to ensure proper setup of Affinity Designer for creating images for the projection opperations.
+This guide will walk you through the steps to ensure proper setup of Affinity Designer for creating images for the projection operations.

-## 1. Creating a new document
+### 1. Creating a new document

 1. Open **Affinity Designer**.
 2. Go to **File > New** or press `Ctrl + N`.